The Brave and the Bold: Batman and Wonder Woman

 In 2018, DC released a limited series starring Batman and Wonder Woman.

 The Doomed and the Damned

 In October 2020, DC released an 80-Page Giant called The Doomed and the Damned.

-Batman: The Brave and the Bold
+Batman: The Brave and the Bold Volume 2

-In November 2022, it was announced that a new series entitled Batman: The Brave and the Bold would release in May 2023 as a part of the Dawn of DC relaunch, with the creative team consisting of Tom King, Mitch Gerads, Guillem March, Gabriel Hardman, Dan Mora and Rob Williams.
+In May 2023, DC Comics released a fourth volume of the anthology series in entitled Batman: The Brave and the Bold, as a part of the "Dawn of DC" initiative.
+The series includes stories centered around Batman and other Gotham City-based characters, in addition other DC Universe superheroes.
+The first issue is 64-pages and features four stories by creators including Tom King, Mitch Gerads, Guillem March, Gabriel Hardman, Dan Mora, and Rob Williams.